Merzasphor/MWSE/docs/source/apis/tes3.md

 * `removeSpell` (boolean): *Optional*.
 If removing by cast type, determines if the spell should be removed from the target's spell list.
 Defaults to true if `castType` is not `tes3.spellType.spell.` This causes diseases and curses to be removed when dispelled.

 ??? example "Example: Simulating a Dispel"

+	In this example there is a 50 % chance that any Water Breathing magic effects will be removed from the player when he/she is underwater.

 	```lua
 	local function example(e)